Continuing Education Activity

 Consider using a lower dose in geriatric patients.

 Consider every 12-hour dosing in patients who experience diminished blood pressure response towards the end of a 24-hour dosing interval.

 No published evidence exists on the safe use of ARBs during breastfeeding, and the effects of potential exposure to a nursing infant are unknown.
-Newborn infants are at a theoretical risk of hypotension due to ARB as these drugs may end up in the breast milk.
+Newborn infants are at theoretical risk of hypotension due to ARB as these drugs may end up in breast milk.
 A decision to continue or stop breastfeeding is a necessary discussion between the primary care provider and the patient.

 The use of ARBs, along with ACEIs or DRIs, comes with a higher incidence of hypotension, acute renal failure, or hyperkalemia.
 The combined use of these agents is no longer a recommendation and should be avoided.